kylemontgomery1/kylemontgomery1.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Welcome!
-My name is Kyle Montgomery, and I graduate student in computer science at Washington University in St. Louis.
-I will graduate in May, 2024.
-Broadly speaking, my interests include software developement, machine learning, and rock climbing 🧗.
-I am also a member of WASHU's NLP group, advised by Prof. Chenguang Wang.
+I am a first-year PhD student studying computer science at Washington University in St. Louis, advised by [Chenguang Wang](https://cgraywang.github.io/).
+I am affiliated with WASHU's [NLP group](https://nlp.wustl.edu/).
+Previously, I completed my Bachelor's degree in Computer Science and Mathematics, as well as a Master's degree in Computer Science, both at Washington University in St. Louis.

-My research mostly focuses on large language models.
-Specifically, I'm working on projects related to language agents, prompting, saftey, and various applications of LLMs.
+My research interests include deep learning, large language models, and their applications in scientific domains.
+Currently, I'm working to improve the accuracy and efficiency of language models, especially on long contexts.
+When not engaging in research, I'm frequently rock climbing 🧗.